 Native Americans named May’s full moon (which occurs on Thursday, May 7) the Flower Moon for obvious reasons.
 May is the month when everything is coming into full bloom and there are flowers popping up everywhere.
 It’s a time for us to focus on spiritual growth where the seeds we planted on Imbolc have germinated and are well on their way to maturity.
 You may want to take some time this full moon to reflect on projects and activities that need a little TLC in order to come to full fruition.

 It is also called the Mother’s Moon, Corn-Planting Moon and Milk Moon (from the Old Anglo-Saxon).
 All of these make sense since May is a time of increasing fertility, both in the animal and plant world.

 If the weather is good and you have a fire pit, it’s a good night to light a bonfire in the spirit of Beltane which occurred May 1st.
-If you have some dried yarrow, throw a little bit of it in the flames for courage (or use other courage herbs if you don’t have yarrow) and ask your Divines for the strength to be a force of change and transformation in the world around you.
+If you have some dried yarrow, throw a little bit of it in the flames for courage (or use other courage herbs if you don’t have yarrow) and ask your Divines for the strength to be a force of change and transformation in the midst of this global pandemic.
 Let the energy of that moon plant fertile seeds of change in your life.
 Blessed be!